roboconf/roboconf.github.io/en/user-guide/monitoring-applications-deployed-with-roboconf.md

 ---

 Monitoring applications deployed with Roboconf (application servers, databases...) still needs to be addressed.
-We plan to start working on it from mid-September.
+We plan to start working on it later.